FlyinFeather/blog/_posts/2019-01-01-test-markdown.md

 | Ten | Eleven | Nine |
 | Seven | Eight | Six |
 | Two | Three | One |

+An advantage of `RNarkdown` is that you can build autogenerating markdown tables using a range of packages including `knitr`.